The Evolving Landscape of Breach Notification Laws

 Blog Post by Jaymin Patel, ITRM Associate at Meditology Services

-During a recent visit to SecureWorld Philadelphia 2019, I attended the presentation “A Survey of U.S. Domestic Security and Privacy Laws: The Evolving Landscape” by Jordan Fischer, Managing Partner, XPAN Law Group, LLC.
+During a recent visit to SecureWorld Philadelphia 2019, I attended the presentation “A Survey of U.S. Domestic Security and Privacy Laws: The Evolving Landscape” by Jordan Fischer, Managing Partner at XPAN Law Group.

 The GDPR has spilled over into the United States and has impacted the way companies deal with personal data breaches.
 GDPR has been a real game changer and has raised the bar when it comes to data breach notification and protecting personal data privacy.